CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/install/software-install-pcluster.md

-## Install CMAQ sofware and libraries on parallel cluster
+## Install CMAQ sofware and libraries on ParallelCluster

 ### Login to updated cluster
 ```{note}